Premier League game, other soccer in Europe off due to storm - WHIZ News

 The storm has led to soccer games in Belgium, Germany and the Netherlands also being postponed.

-German title challenger Borussia Mönchengladbach said Sunday’s game against Cologne would likely not be affected but that fans could face a dangerous journey home.
+German title challenger Borussia Mönchengladbach’s game against Cologne has been called off.
+Gladbach said that the game itself would likely not have been affected but that fans could face a dangerous journey home.

 There was no word of the storm affecting Sunday’s other Bundesliga game between league leader Bayern Munich and Leipzig.

 All four of Sunday’s scheduled league games in the Netherlands were called off, including Ajax’s visit to Utrecht, along with amateur games at all levels.
+The Dutch soccer federation said “the safety of supporters and players cannot be guaranteed” amid the storm.

-Three games in the Belgian league were also postponed.
+Three games in the Belgian league and all second-tier fixtures were also postponed.

+In other sports, two Super League rugby games were called off in the north of England, along with a women’s Six Nations rugby union game between Scotland and England, and various horse-racing events.

 More AP English soccer: https://apnews.com/PremierLeague and https://twitter.com/AP_Sports